Israel and Hamas reach Gaza ceasefire deal, what are the next steps?

 Al Jazeera’s Tareq Abu Azzoum, reporting from Deir el-Balah, Gaza Strip, said the situation on the ground is a mix of cautious relief, hope and lingering grief.

-“Civilians are still absolutely afraid regarding the expansion of the scale of attacks in Gaza in the next 72 hours,” he said, adding that more than 30 Palestinians have been killed in Israeli air raids in the past day.
+“Civilians are still absolutely afraid regarding the expansion of the scale of attacks in Gaza in the next 72 hours,” he said.
+At least 80 Palestinians have been killed in Israeli air raids since the ceasefire deal was announced on Wednesday.

 Abu Azzoum said the agreement stipulates that about 600 humanitarian aid trucks will be allowed into the Strip on a daily basis.
 “But Israel has a very prolonged history of violations regarding commitment to ceasefire agreements,” he said.